j-brotz/MeltPoolDG/README.md

 ## Documentation

+The installation procedure is described in the [WIKI](https://github.com/MeltPoolDG/MeltPoolDG/wiki).
 The documentation can be found under https://meltpooldg.github.io/MeltPoolDG/.